of Oneself-Others Integrity

 c) Asking your spouse for help with lowering your household expenses (that’s your business)

 d) Your spouse getting angry at you for asking for help (that’s your spouse’s business)

 e) What the president of your country does or doesn’t do (that’s the president’s business)

 f) Whether the airplane crashes that you’re flying on (that’s the pilot’s business and God’s business)

 Although this is an important factor in creating NNI, it’s also a major contributor to OOI.
 For example, one reason that I am able to create and maintain outstanding relationships with others is that I have made sure that I am enjoying the processes involved with whatever I choose to do with others (in other words, I am taking care of myself in the process itself, not just in the results).
-Specifically, most people consider me to be a good listener.
-Because I focus on enjoying the dance of conversation, almost independent of any result that may come out of the conversation, it’s easy for me to listen with curiosity and understanding.
+As a specific example, most people consider me to be a good listener.
+Because I focus on enjoying the dance of conversation, almost independent of any result that may come out of a conversation, it’s easy for me to listen with curiosity and understanding.

 The biggest choice of courage

 Often an important opportunity for choosing courage and creativity is to find ways, in a particular circumstance, so that our Oneself and our Others can mutually enhance each of their interests.
 But there will always be some occasions where a way cannot be found where we can take care of Oneself’s concerns and, at the same time, take care of what Others wants.